Medicine Wheel Nose Hill Park Calgary

 Read the strategy

-Statement of Committments
+Statement of Commitments

 In line with the Truth and Reconciliation Commission’s Calls to Action, and through the development and adoption of an Indigenous Strategy, the University of Calgary commits to:

-1. the process of reconciliation, which entails a collective journey that honours Indigenous peoples’ stories, knowledge and traditions and the renewal and development of authentic relationships with Indigenous peoples and communities;
+1. the process of reconciliation, which entails a collective journey that honours Indigenous Peoples’ stories, knowledge and traditions and the renewal and development of authentic relationships with Indigenous peoples and communities;

 2. establishing a welcoming, inclusive and culturally competent campus community that respects, includes and promotes Indigenous ways of knowing, teaching, learning and research;

-3. creating and maintaining shared, ethical space inclusive of Indigenous peoples’ representation within the student body, staff, faculty, leadership and governing structures;
+3. creating and maintaining shared, ethical space inclusive of Indigenous peoples’ representation within the student body, faculty, staff, leadership and governing structures;

-4. developing a campus community that understands the histories and world views of Indigenous peoples and the importance of connection to land;
+4. developing a campus community that understands the histories and worldviews of Indigenous Peoples and the importance of connection to land;

 5. ensuring policies, practices and procedures are supportive and respectful of Indigenous ways of doing;